georgeharker/zdot/README.md

 - compilation of plugins to zwc bytecode
 - cloning and pulling of plugins
-- handles simpler setups reaonably
+- handles simpler setups reasonably

 ## Overview